 Germany has been increasingly working on destigmatising mental health issues and raising awareness.
 There are a range of mental health professionals available.
 Psychologists and psychotherapists provide talk therapy, while psychiatrists can prescribe medications and offer therapy.

-Public health insurance providers will often facilitate access to mental health care.
+Public health insurance providers will often cover mental health care.
 Please note that there may be co-payments and a limited number of covered sessions.
 Private health insurance might also cover psychotherapy, depending on your insurance plan.

 You may need to consult with your GP for a referral to a mental health professional.
 As with many other specialists, the demand for therapists might sometimes lead to longer waiting periods for appointments.